a6091731/aws-dynamodb-tomcat-eb-archetype/README.md

 On the elastic beanstalk host, the libraries in the dependencies section of the generated pom will be included in /usr/share/tomcat8/lib-managed.
 Whenever a new version of this war is is deployed, the libs there will be automatically deleted and recreated by way of the 00-tomcat-setup.config script.

 # Usage
-1. Follow configuration / setup steps described on the [aws-dynamodb-tomcat-session](https://github.com/aws/aws-dynamodb-session-tomcat) readme.
+1. Follow configuration / environment preparation steps in the [aws-dynamodb-tomcat-session](https://github.com/aws/aws-dynamodb-session-tomcat) readme.
+2.  ``mvn clean install`` **the aws-dynamodb-session-tomcat module.
+This is only required until version 2.0.0 of that module is released, which adds official support for tomcat 8.**
-2. You will need to first clean, compile and install this archetype.
+3. You will need to first clean, compile and install this archetype.
 At the moment it is not hosted in maven central:

   ```
   mvn clean install
   ```
-3. Generate your wrapped war project:
+4. Generate your wrapped war project:

   ```
   mvn archetype:generate \